ALLERGEN SKIN TESTING

 In recent years, various clinical studies have shown that a gradual increase in the amount of a food eaten can desensitize a person who is allergic to that food.
 Protocols for desensitization to peanut and certain other foods have been developed.
 The food must be eaten daily during the period of gradual increase and must be eaten daily once a maintenance amount is reached.
 During the months of gradually increasing the amount of food eaten, a weekly office visit is needed at the time of the next increase to determine if the higher amount can continue to be eaten daily at home.

-When a person exhales as hard as one can into a computerized device, called spirometer, the device measures the amount of air and calculates numbers that reflect how open the airways are.
-Another device estimates the amount of inflammation of the airways by measuring the nitric oxide content in the air exhaled.
-This information can help to diagnose and monitor asthma.
+Lung function testing is used to diagnose and monitor asthma.
+When a person exhales as hard as one can into a computerized device called a spirometer, the device measures the amount of air and calculates numbers that reflect how open the airways are.
+Another device measures nitric oxide content in the exhaled air to determine whether the air passages are inflamed.

 We can assess if immune globulin therapy is appropriate for an immunodeficiency and help to coordinate its administration.
-The office also can assess the need for and administration of Xolair, Nucala and Cinqair— biological response modifiers that treats allergic asthma and possibly other allergic/immune conditions.
+Dr. Klein also can assess the need for and administration of Xolair, Nucala, Cinqair, Fasenra, and Dupixent—biologics that treat allergic asthma and possibly other allergic/immune conditions.